AdobeDocs/experience-platform.nl-NL/help/edge/fundamentals/top-bottom-page-events.md

     }
 });

-// Bottom of page, send display notifications for the items that were rendered.
+// Bottom of page, send display events for the items that were rendered.
 // Note: You need to include the viewName in both top and bottom of page so that the
 // correct view is rendered at the top of the page, and the correct view is recorded
 // at the bottom of the page.